Fregata vs Frigate

 In one sentence

-Section titled “In one sentence”Fregata is Frigate plus an Apple-Neural-Engine detector, plus VideoToolbox decode/encode, plus a signed Mac app, packaged as a drag-to-Applications product with a $10 license.
+Section titled “In one sentence”Fregata is Frigate plus an Apple-Neural-Engine detector, plus VideoToolbox decode/encode, plus hundreds of macOS-specific performance optimizations and tweaks, bundled as a signed Mac app with all dependencies packaged in, with a $10 license.

 What Fregata adds